 Came to Forsyth: 1997

-Education: BFA, Kansas City Art Institute; MFA, Washington University School of Fine Arts; MFA, Washington University School of Education
+Education: Bachelor of Fine Arts, Kansas City Art Institute; Master of Fine Arts, Washington University School of Fine Arts; Master of Fine Arts, Washington University School of Education

 Chris Thomas | Music

 Education: Bachelor of Arts in Music, Master of Arts in Choral Conducting, Truman State University

 In addition to his classroom teaching experience at Hazelwood Central High School and Wydown Middle School, Mr. Thomas has levied his talent for performing and teaching through two ventures: a private music lesson studio for voice, guitar, piano and music theory for students age 5-50, and his A Cappella Connection focused on camps and chorus programs.
 He is a member of the American Choral Directors Association, the Barbershop Harmony Society, and Ambassadors of Harmony.
 In 2012, he was inducted into the Pi Kappa Lambda honors music society.